“”WAAAAAAAGH! Waagh never changes” – Wise words from Megaboss Ron Orcman, narrator of FallOrc 3

 A box of brutes gives you 5 model.
 1 can have the Boss Klaw and Smasha and one can have the 1 Gore-Choppa.
 The rest can have either the two-handed options or the two 1-handed option.

-The box of Ardsboys gives you 15 models.
-There should be enough options to kit them out exactly as you want them.
+The new box of Ardboyz gives you 10 models for £40.
+There should be enough options to assemble them out exactly as you want.

 Tips on painting Ironjawz